A neighbour selection approach for identifying differential networks in conditional functional graphical models: Estimation procedure

 or, for a more conservative choice,

-\paragraph{Characterizing the direction of change.} The edge sets in~(\ref{eq:or_symm})--(\ref{eq:and_symm}) identify pairs of nodes whose conditional association varies with the $c$-th covariate.
-In contrast to approaches that only recover the support of a differential network, our formulation also allows us to quantify the direction of change. \\ Once $\widehat{\mathcal{N}}_p^c$ is obtained from (\ref{eq:N_def_thr}), the effect of the $c$-th covariate on the conditional association between node $p$ and another node $k$ can be further specified by comparing the baseline block $\widehat{\mathbf{B}}_k^0$ with its covariate-specific counterpart $\widehat{\mathbf{B}}_k^c$.
-For each $k \in \widehat{\mathcal{N}}_p^c$, we define the relative effect
+\paragraph{Characterizing the direction of change.} The edge sets in~(\ref{eq:or_symm})--(\ref{eq:and_symm}) identify pairs of nodes whose conditional interdependencies varies with the $c$-th covariate.
+In contrast to approaches that only recover the support of a differential network, our formulation also allows to discern whether the interaction strength associated with each edge of this differential network increases or decreases as the covariate value varies. \\ Once $\widehat{\mathcal{N}}_p^c$ is obtained from (\ref{eq:N_def_thr}), the variation of the conditional interdependency between node $p$ and another node $k$ related the $c$-th covariate can be further specified by comparing the baseline block $\widehat{\mathbf{B}}_k^0$ with its covariate-specific counterpart $\widehat{\mathbf{B}}_k^c$.
+For each $k \in \widehat{\mathcal{N}}_p^c$, we define the Variation Rate (VR)

-Values $Eff^c_{kp}<1$ indicate that the $c$-th covariate attenuates the baseline association between nodes $p$ and $k$, whereas $Eff^c_{kp}>1$ indicates a strengthening.
-For visualization and interpretability, one may alternatively report $\log(Eff_{kp}^c)$, which is symmetric around zero (negative values correspond to reductions and positive values to increases).
+Values $VR^c_{kp}<1$ indicate an attenuation in the baseline association between nodes $p$ and $k$ for larger values of the covariate, whereas $VR^c_{kp}>1$ indicates a strengthening.
+For visualization and interpretability, one may alternatively report $\log(VR_{kp}^c)$, which is symmetric around zero (negative values correspond to reductions and positive values to increases).

-These directed effects can be summarized for each differential edge $(k,j)$ in $G^c$ into a single weight as follows:
+These variations can be summarized for each differential edge $(k,p)$ in $G^c$ into a single weight as follows: